 While some games boast bigger fan bases and higher prize pools than others, ending up as a champion will net you some serious cash, regardless of your selected field.
 Here are the richest esports players, in history, across numerous different titles – thanks to EsportsEarnings.

 Call of Duty may not have prize pool backing of some other games, but having a long-standing career that spans over multiple titles and world championships isn’t shabby at all.

-It's also no surprise that he's closely followed by two veterans of the game in long-time teammate Ian 'Crimsix' Porter and Jordan 'JKap' Kaplan - who have both been around as long as Karma.
+It's also no surprise that he's closely followed by two veterans of the game in long-time teammate Ian 'Crimsix' Porter and James 'Clayster' Eubanks - who have both been around as long as Karma.
+Clayster claimed his second world title at CWL Champs 2019 and could surpass Karma in the near future once Call of Duty moves to a franchising model.

 League of Legends always has a competitive field, yet, one name stands alone at the top of the card - Lee ‘Faker’ Sang Hyeok.
-Faker is one of the greatest, and most dominant, LoL players of all-time - racking up $1,213,853.15 in prize winnings across his three world championships.
+Faker is one of the greatest, and most dominant, LoL players of all-time - racking up $1,228,281.90 in prize winnings across his three world championship and multiple LCK wins.

 Faker may be the only LoL star to break the $1 million mark but Lee 'Duke' Ho Seong and Lee 'Wolf' Jae Wan aren't far behind either.
 100 Thieves star Bae 'Bang' Jun Sik, a former teammate of Faker, is also an honorable mention.

-Dota 2 may not directly compete with LoL, but their prize pools could be enough to make some players switch over from Riot Games’ MOBA to Valve’s.
-Not every Dota event is showered with gold, however, but make it to the incredibly prestigious International and you’re in the money.
+Dota 2 may not directly compete with LoL, but their prize pools could be enough to make some players think about switching over from Riot Games’ MOBA to Valve’s.
+Not every Dota event is showered with gold, however, but make it to the incredibly prestigious International – which OG has now won for two years in a row following TI9 – and you’re in the money.